WordPress/gutenberg/readme.txt

 = Where can I see which Gutenberg plugin versions are included in each WordPress release? =

-View <a href="https://developer.wordpress.org/block-editor/principles/versions-in-wordpress/">the Versions in WordPress</a> document to get a table showing which Gutenberg plugin version is included in each WordPress release.
+View the <a href="https://developer.wordpress.org/block-editor/principles/versions-in-wordpress/">Versions in WordPress</a> document to get a table showing which Gutenberg plugin version is included in each WordPress release.

 = What's Next for the Project? =